HB Publications and Training International

 - Budgetary Control v Cost Control

 This course will include:

-- A free copy of our book “Managing the Devolved Budget”
+- Copies of relevant publications such as "Managing the Devolved Budget"

 - Illustrations/Case Studies/Practice Exercises